JetBrains/Qodana/topics/pricing.md

 Once you convert your trial license to the Community license, the process is irreversible.
 Ensure you are making an informed decision.
 Remember that the Community license does not support all the [features](#Features+and+third-party+software+support) available in the Ultimate or Ultimate Plus subscriptions.
-If you wish to revert back to the Ultimate or Ultimate Plus subscription after conversion, you will need to initiate a paid subscription.
+If you wish to revert to the Ultimate or Ultimate Plus subscription after conversion, you will need to initiate a paid subscription.

 After the trial period has ended, this one-time limitation is shifted, and you can switch between subscription plans